epfl-ada/ada-2021-project-adacadabra/README.md

 |7. | Conclusion | highlight the fact that correlation ≠ to causation, limits on our study |

 #### Research Questions:
+- what are the main features to detect informal language
+- can we detect correlations between general features the use of informal language among U.S politician

 <hr>